Virginia Department of Historic Resources

 PLEASE NOTE: DHR creates markers not to “honor” their subjects but rather to educate and inform the public about a person, place, or event of regional, state, or national importance.
 In this regard, erected markers are not memorials.

-RICHMOND – A state historical marker approved by the Virginia Department of Historic Resources (DHR) will be dedicated this weekend for Stephen Bates, the earliest-known Black sheriff in the North, who began his life as an enslaved worker in Charles City County.
+RICHMOND – A state historical marker approved by the Virginia Department of Historic Resources (DHR) was recently dedicated for Stephen Bates, the earliest-known Black sheriff in the North, who began his life as an enslaved worker in Charles City County.

-The dedication ceremony for the marker will be held Saturday, October 12, starting at 11 a.m., at Historic Shirley, located at 501 Shirley Plantation Road in Charles City (23030).
-The dedication event is free and open to the public.
+The dedication ceremony for the marker was held Saturday, October 12, at Historic Shirley, located at 501 Shirley Plantation Road in Charles City (23030).
+The dedication event was free and open to the public.

-A faux marker will be unveiled at Historic Shirley after the ceremony.
+A faux marker was unveiled at Historic Shirley after the ceremony.
 The actual marker will be installed near the intersection of Route 5 and Shirley Plantation Road.
-Parking for guests will be available in the visitors’ parking lot at Historic Shirley.

-The dedication program will begin with a “Blessing of the Land” led by Chief Stephen Adkins of the Chickahominy Indian Tribe, followed by an invocation by the Reverend Becky McDaniel, rector of Westover Parish.
-Welcoming remarks will be given by Lauren Carter, an owner of Historic Shirley, and Michelle Johnson, the Charles City County administrator.
-Also scheduled to speak at the ceremony are Amanda Terrell, director of the Community Services division at DHR, and Larry Schuyler, a great-grandson of Stephen Bates.
-The dedication will feature musical performances by the Charles City Community Choir.
+The dedication program began with a “Blessing of the Land” led by Chief Stephen Adkins of the Chickahominy Indian Tribe, followed by an invocation by the Reverend Becky McDaniel, rector of Westover Parish.
+Welcoming remarks were given by Lauren Carter, an owner of Historic Shirley, and Michelle Johnson, the Charles City County administrator.
+The following people also spoke at the ceremony: Amanda Terrell, director of the Community Services division at DHR, and Larry Schuyler, a great-grandson of Stephen Bates.
+The dedication featured musical performances by the Charles City Community Choir.

 Born enslaved in 1842 at the Shirley plantation in Charles City County, Stephen Bates became the earliest-known Black sheriff in the North.
 Bates began his life as a domestic worker at Shirley before claiming his freedom during the 1862 Peninsula Campaign of the Civil War.
 Following the Civil War Battle of Malvern Hill, he worked for a Union officer at Harrison’s Landing, located along the James River in Charles City, before leaving Virginia with the Federal army in August 1862.
 Bates was then hired in Washington, D.C., as a coachman for Frederick E. Woodbridge, a congressman for the state of Vermont.
 In 1869, Bates moved with Woodbridge to Vergennes, Vermont, where he would later serve as the city’s constable for four years starting in 1875.
 The white electorate in Vergennes selected Bates for the role of sheriff in 1879.
 He continued to get re-elected as sheriff and was consistently appointed chief of police until his death in 1907.